 In order to effectively manage various risks in the business, the Bank has set up a Risk Management department.
 The head of this department is responsible for independently evaluating and managing the risks.
-He reports directly to the CEO and also reports to the Board Audit & Risk Management Committee.
+He reports directly to the Compliance and Risk Management Committee of the Board.